 Environmental impact is one of the key reasons we formed Diploma MSc.
 We wanted to realise our vision of a low carbon footprint, totally online learning platform.
 Our objective was to offer affordable qualifications to the global healthcare community without the CO2 emissions from travel, energy and infrastructure associated with campus-based learning.

 This had never been done in a healthcare environment before.
 But why shouldn’t healthcare professionals be able to learn with little more than an internet connection?
 The resources were there, but the assumption had been that these specialties were too ‘hands-on’ to ever make our vision a possibility.

 However, in the last 20 years, evidence-based practice has been one of the most important developments in healthcare.
 Our objective was to upskill students in the management of typical clinical scenarios through interpretation of the evidence, assisted by online tutors.

 Unlike traditional courses with summer schools, our courses are both academically and environmentally disruptive.
-The courses are entirely online, avoiding the CO2 emissions associated with international and national travel of students, tutors and the construction and running costs of a campus.

 Education should leave a legacy – but not on the planet.
 You can make a difference by choosing online education.

 Ideal carbon footprint of 3 tonnes: United Nations Department of Economic and Social Affairs (UNDESA), 2011.
 World Economic and Social Survey 2011 – The Great Green Technological Transformation, Chapter 2.On line:

 Average international travel distance: https://iopscience.iop.org/article/10.1088/1748-9326/ab33e6